SusanGithaigaN/phase-3-ruby-codility-assessment/README.md

 #### Pseudocode
 1. Define  #character_counter
 2. Store character counts in hash
-3. Create empty arrat to store the result
+3. Create empty array to store the result.
-4.Loop through characters
+4. Loop through characters.
-5.When character is not in hash, add it with count of 1, else increment count by 1
+5. When character is not in hash, add it with count of 1, else increment count by 1
 6.Loop through the characters in the string again
-7.if character is not processed, add it's count to the result
+7. if character is not processed, add it's count to the result
 8. Return the resulting array